kr-colab/disperseNN2/docs/source/usage.rst

 Although ``disperseNN2`` does not actually have any simulation-related capabilities, it relies on simulated training data.
 Therefore, we provide some template code and tips for generating training data using ``SLiM``.
 However, the ideal analysis will tailor the simulation step to take advantage of realistic information from your study system.
 For information on how to implement population genetic simulations, check out the extensive ``SLiM`` manual (give link, here).

 Our simulations use the script SLiM_recipes/bat20.slim.
 This simualation model is described in detail in Battey et al., 2020 (https://doi.org/10.1534/genetics.120.303143), but it is a continuous space model where the mother-offspring distance is N(0,sigma)—Gaussian distributed with mean zero and standard deviation sigma—in both the x and y dimensions.
-As a demonstration, see the below example command (this simulation may run for several minutes, but feel free to kill it; we don't need this output for any downstream steps):
+As a demonstration, see the below example command.

 .. code-block:: bash

-		slim -d SEED=12345 -d sigma=0.2 -d K=5 -d mu=0 -d r=1e-8 -d W=50 -d G=1e8 -d maxgens=100000 -d OUTNAME="'temp_wd/output'" SLiM_recipes/bat20.slim
+		mkdir temp_wd

+		slim \
+		-d SEED=12345 \
+		-d sigma=0.2 \
+		-d K=5 \
+		-d mu=0 \
+		-d r=1e-8 \
+		-d W=50 \
+		-d G=1e8 \
+		-d maxgens=100 \
+		-d OUTNAME="'temp_wd/TreeSeqs/my_sequence'" \
+		SLiM_recipes/bat20.slim \
 		# Note the two sets of quotes around the output name

 Command line arguments are passed to ``SLiM`` using the `-d` flag followed by the variable name as it appears in the recipe file.

 - ``SEED`` - a random seed to reproduce the simulation results.